-Horse Back Riding
+Horse Back Riding Near Winthrop, WA

 He’d ridden on a pony 2 years ago at Remlinger Farms, but this was his first time on a big horse.

-Bethann greeted us warmly and talked about her life growing up on a ranch in the mid-west.
+Bethann greeted us warmly and talked about her life growing up on a ranch in the midwest.
 She had family on Whidbey Island and they used to drive through Winthrop every summer to visit them.

-Anyway, she introduced my 4 year old to Thunder, whose nickname is “Couch.”
-Apparently he doesn’t like to move!
+Anyway, she introduced my 4-year-old to Thunder, whose nickname is “Couch.”
+Apparently, he doesn’t like to move!
 He was the perfect horse for my first-time rider, as he was very gentle.

 Then, she fitted my son for his helmet and told him all about horse safety.
-She showed him horse shoes and how they get attached to the hooves.
+She showed him horseshoes and how they get attached to the hooves.
 She also taught him about the saddle and the safest way for him to ride.